GLASS20/GLASS20/README.md

 ### A self-taught developer from *東方*

-- 🔭 I'm currently working on how to finish homework *quickly*
+- 🔭 I'm currently working on Telegram-Bot API
 - 🌱 I'm currently learning **Serverless** and **Golang**
 - ⚡ I'm interested in **Anime** **Comic** and **Game**!
 - 😄 I'm learning English and Japanese